dstuken31/Not-So-Basic-Arduino/README.md

 ### Description

 In Hello Functions we used the Ultrasonic Sensor to see if there is anything within a certian distance, and if so the servo would move.
 Also if they were closer than an even shorter distance, it would move faster.
+The objective of his project was to use functions for the first time.

 ### Wiring